Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 ### 2. Electronics and Wiring

 The system uses a Raspberry Pi 4 to run the control software, connected to the MKS SERVO42D via a USB-to-CAN adapter.
-Please see the wiring diagram in the `/Docs` folder for specific pin connections.
+Please see the wiring guide in the Release folder.
+For further guidance related to the MKS SERVO42D refer to this user manual: https://github.com/makerbase-motor/MKS-SERVO57D/blob/master/User%20Manual/MKS%20SERVO42%2657D_CAN%20User%20Manual%20V1.0.6.pdf

 ### 3. Software Setup